The True Definition Of A Powerful Woman

 What Is A Powerful Woman?

-Everyone loves to see a powerful woman walk into the room because they make the people around them better.
+People love to see a powerful woman walk into the room because they make those around them better.

 So what does she look like?
 She’s someone who…